 Training and Experience:

-• Exercise courtesy and tact in dealing with program participants, volunteers and park visitors.
+- Exercise courtesy and tact in dealing with recreation program participants and spectators.

 Licenses, Certifications, Special Requirements:

 - At the time of hire, must be 18 years of age or older.

 - Any offer of employment to an adult who will have direct contact with minors is conditional upon submission of completed fingerprint screening and a satisfactory background check.